Discover Arion: The Legendary Greek Mythology Winged Horse

 His Lineage

-Arion was the offspring of Poseidon and Gaia or Demeter (depending on the source), conceived while they were in the form of horses.
+Arion was the offspring of Poseidon and Gaia, or of Poseidon and Demeter (depending on the source), conceived while they were in the form of horses.
 Posiedon was also the father of other mythical horses, including Skyphios and Pegasus.
 Arion was born beside the spring Tilphôssa in Greece and had a sister known as Despoina.
 He was initially employed to pull the chariot of Poseidon.

 An alternative explanation is that Arion is the offspring of Zephyrus and a harpy, suggesting a dark or infernal nature.
 This dual identity may explain why Arion is described in disparate ways.